Get a Free consultation form Medipars Care Team

 • Negah clinic

 There is a significant difference between the cost of retinal detachment in Iran and other countries.
-The most important factors for the low price of it in Iran are:
+The most important factors for its low price of it in Iran are:

 • A large number of retinal detachment clinics in Iran